Sold Out: 8 Critical Roles You Play in Selling Your Ministry to Volunteers

 What you have to coach or compel are the strengths of your “game plan” as opposed to the competition’s.
 Why is ministering to children in some churches a badge of distinction?
 Why do many leaders attract stellar performers around their ministry?
 They’ve understood what makes their training event, leadership development program, or ministry opportunity a priority in terms of prestige and honor in people’s minds.

-Jim Wideman at Church on the Move in Tulsa, Oklahoma, has surrounded himself and his children’s ministry with an unprecedented amount of long-term volunteers.
+Jim Wideman, a seasoned children’s ministry veteran, surrounded himself and his children’s ministry with an unprecedented amount of long-term volunteers.
 Why?
 First, Wideman is committed to his church leaders, which creates a culture of commitment.
 Second, Wideman is committed to putting the right people in the right places to maximize their talents.

 Once people know you’re coaching for team success, and their own, it feels right to choose ministry in the children’s department as opposed to somewhere else.
 Now they’re ready to buy into the commitment requests you’ve been selling.

-When fear sets in, your role becomes that of a Therapist.
+When fear sets in, your role becomes that of a therapist.
 Since fear is an emotional response, you don’t want to respond with logic or an argument.
 When a phone call isn’t returned, don’t keep pestering the timid with the same form of contact.
 Email them.
-If that doesn’t get a response, casually contact them on a Sunday-or even show up at their home.
-They’re avoiding you because of their fear and want desperately to say no but don’t know how.
+If that doesn’t get a response, casually contact them on a Sunday.
+They may be avoiding you because of their fear, and perhaps they desperately want to say no but don’t know how.

 Remember, if a person has already said yes to come to your training event, you just need to confirm the arrival time and promise to conclude by a certain time.

-In negotiations, you restate when the teacher’s assignment will conclude and what resources you’ll provide for your team.
-Volunteers are committing, and you’re negotiating the terms of that commitment so there’s no misunderstanding at all about expectations.
+In negotiations, you restate when the volunteer’s assignment will conclude and what resources you’ll provide for your team.
+Volunteers are committing, and you’re negotiating the terms of that commitment so there are no misunderstandings about expectations.
 This is a great time to review the position or ministry description even if you know the person is going to continue with the commitment or is just beginning the term of service.

-Don’t leave the committed alone; instead, help them value the role they’re playing.
-Your role changes for them to one of Teacher as you fulfill their expectations.
+Don’t leave the committed volunteers alone.
+Instead, help them value the role they’re playing.
+Your role changes for them to one of teacher as you fulfill their expectations.

 You’re not “hoping” your team is satisfied; you make certain that satisfaction is being felt and realized.
 You’re celebrating commitment and talking up the results of changed lives in each classroom.

-Keith Johnson is a former Aha Architect for Group Publishing, Inc.
+Keith Johnson is a former Aha Architect for Group Publishing.

 Want more articles for children’s ministry leaders?
 Check these out.